aherbert/gdsc-smlm/docs/model_plugins.rst

    * - Signal factor
      - The average signal factor between fitted results and the true localisation.

+   * - RMSD
+     - The root mean squared distance (RMSD) between fitted results and the true localisation.

+   * - Slope
+     - The slope of the best line fit of the simulated localisation signal and the fitted signal.

    * - At limit
      - A flag to indicate if the optimal filter from the filter set was at the limit of the range for any of the expanded parameters.
-If this is Y (yes) then a better filter may exist if the ranges are changed.
-The parameter(s) at the edge of the range are recorded in the ``ImageJ`` log window.
+A character is used for each filter parameter: ``U`` = Upper limit; ``>`` = Above the upper limit; ``L`` = Lower limit; and ``<`` = Below the lower limit.
+If this is set then a better filter may exist if the ranges are changed.
+The parameter(s) at the edge of the range are also recorded in the ``ImageJ`` log window.

+   * - Evolve
+     - The optimisation algorithm for the filter set.

+   * - Time
+     - The time for the analysis of the filter set.

+   * - Search
+     - The optimisation algorithm for the standard filter parameters.
+This is used by the ``Benchmark Filter Parameters`` plugin.

+   * - Time
+     - The time for the analysis of the standard filter parameters.
+This is used by the ``Benchmark Filter Parameters`` plugin.

 .. index:: !
 Benchmark Filter Parameters